 putting her on a par with such conquerors as Napoleon and Alexander.

 areas are beyond the capacity of her armies to conquer and hold, U-Lor

 has changed her focus and now concentrates on three principle goals: (1)

 Consolidating, pacifying and modernizing her empire; (2) Extending

 her Empire to the surface world, to which end she is constructing an army

-of digging machines to create tunnels to the upper world; (3) Finding a suitable mate
+of digging machines to create tunnels to the upper world; (3) Finding a

-joins Ras Thavas on a mission of exploration.
+existence, joins Ras Thavas on a mission of exploration.
 Thavas

 has crafted a small submarine and hopes to plumb the depths of the Toonolian

 Marshes, a place no Barsoomian has ever seen.
 The two men,

 together with an assistant, go for their first submarine ride.